JosephSabo/AZ-900studyNotes/MyNotes.md

 #### Azure Tables
 Azure Table storage stores large amounts of structured data.
 Azure tables are a NoSQL datastore that accepts authenticated calls from inside and outside the Azure cloud.
 This enables you to use Azure tables to build your hybrid or multi-cloud solution and have your data always available.
 Azure tables are ideal for storing structured, non-relational data.

+### Azure Migrate

+- Azure Migrate is a service that helps you migrate from an on-premises environment to the cloud.
+Azure Migrate functions as a hub to help you manage the assessment and migration of your on-premises datacenter to Azure.
+It provides the following:

+  - Unified migration platform: A single portal to start, run, and track your migration to Azure.
+  - Range of tools: A range of tools for assessment and migration.
+Azure Migrate tools include Azure Migrate: Discovery and assessment and Azure Migrate: Server Migration.
+Azure Migrate also integrates with other Azure services and tools, and with independent software vendor (ISV) offerings.
+  - Assessment and migration: In the Azure Migrate hub, you can assess and migrate your on-premises infrastructure to Azure.

+#### Integrated tools
+Azure Migrate hub also includes the following tools to help with migration:

+##### Azure Migrate: Discovery and assessment.
+Discover and assess on-premises servers running on VMware, Hyper-V, and physical servers in preparation for migration to Azure.
+##### Azure Migrate: Server Migration.
+Migrate VMware VMs, Hyper-V VMs, physical servers, other virtualized servers, and public cloud VMs to Azure.
+##### Data Migration Assistant.
+Data Migration Assistant is a stand-alone tool to assess SQL Servers.
+It helps pinpoint potential problems blocking migration.
+It identifies unsupported features, new features that can benefit you after migration, and the right path for database migration.
+##### Azure Database Migration Service.
+Migrate on-premises databases to Azure VMs running SQL Server, Azure SQL Database, or SQL Managed Instances.
+##### Web app migration assistant.
+Azure App Service Migration Assistant is a standalone tool to assess on-premises websites for migration to Azure App Service.
+Use Migration Assistant to migrate .NET and PHP web apps to Azure.
+##### Azure Data Box.
+Use Azure Data Box products to move large amounts of offline data to Azure.

+#### Azure Data Box
+Azure Data Box is a physical migration service that helps transfer large amounts of data in a quick, inexpensive, and reliable way.
+The secure data transfer is accelerated by shipping you a proprietary Data Box storage device that has a maximum usable storage capacity of 80 terabytes.
+The Data Box is transported to and from your datacenter via a regional carrier.
+A rugged case protects and secures the Data Box from damage during transit.

+#### Use cases
+Data Box is ideally suited to transfer data sizes larger than 40 TBs in scenarios with no to limited network connectivity.
+The data movement can be one-time, periodic, or an initial bulk data transfer followed by periodic transfers.

+Here are the various scenarios where Data Box can be used to import data to Azure.

+- Onetime migration - when a large amount of on-premises data is moved to Azure.
+- Moving a media library from offline tapes into Azure to create an online media library.
+- Migrating your VM farm, SQL server, and applications to Azure.
+- Moving historical data to Azure for in-depth analysis and reporting using HDInsight.
+- Initial bulk transfer - when an initial bulk transfer is done using Data Box (seed) followed by incremental transfers over the network.
+- Periodic uploads - when large amount of data is generated periodically and needs to be moved to Azure.
+Here are the various scenarios where Data Box can be used to export data from Azure.

+- Disaster recovery - when a copy of the data from Azure is restored to an on-premises network.
+In a typical disaster recovery scenario, a large amount of Azure data is exported to a Data Box.
+Microsoft then ships this Data Box, and the data is restored on your premises in a short time.
+- Security requirements - when you need to be able to export data out of Azure due to government or security requirements.
+- Migrate back to on-premises or to another cloud service provider - when you want to move all the data back to on-premises, or to another cloud service provider, export data via Data Box to migrate the workloads.
+Once the data from your import order is uploaded to Azure, the disks on the device are wiped clean in accordance with NIST 800-88r1 standards.
+For an export order, the disks are erased once the device reaches the Azure datacenter.

+#### AzCopy
+AzCopy is a command-line utility that you can use to copy blobs or files to or from your storage account.
+With AzCopy, you can upload files, download files, copy files between storage accounts, and even synchronize files.
+AzCopy can even be configured to work with other cloud providers to help move files back and forth between clouds.

+#### Azure Storage Explorer
+Azure Storage Explorer is a standalone app that provides a graphical interface to manage files and blobs in your Azure Storage Account.
+It works on Windows, macOS, and Linux operating systems and uses AzCopy on the backend to perform all of the file and blob management tasks.
+With Storage Explorer, you can upload to Azure, download from Azure, or move between storage accounts.